 If we’re talking about going almost as fast as the speed of light, say 90% of the speed of light, then there would be interesting observations.

-After a certain speed, you would only see blackness because the wavelength of the light entering your eyes would be out of the visible spectrum.
+For you, as you travel at that speed, everything in front appears to be squished together into a blurry tunnel.
+In fact, after a certain speed, you would only see blackness because the wavelength of the light entering your eyes would be out of the visible spectrum.

 Although traveling at the speed of light is not practically possible, traveling at near-light speed travel can also have interesting consequences such as time dilation, where time appears to slow down for the traveler relative to someone stationary.
 Time flies at near-light speed, but it also slows down!

 Do you really understand what happens if something travels at the speed of light?

 - Is The Speed of Light Everywhere the Same? - UCR Math.
 The University of California, Riverside

 - The Speed of Light - Galileo and Einstein.
 The University of Virginia

 - What would happen if you drove your car close to the speed of ....
 West Texas A&M University

 - Hughes, T., & Kersting, M. (2021, January 5).
 The invisibility of time dilation.
 Physics Education.
 IOP Publishing.